 In 9Rota, Chugainov does this to a mujaheddin fighter when the PKM he is wielding malfunctions by grasping the barrel with both hands and swinging it like a club.
 It decks the fighter right away.
 Chugainov burns his hands black because the barrel is burning hot due to having just been used to put out heavy sustained fire.
 He fittingly drops the weapon immediately afterwards and looks at his hands while screaming in pain.

 John Preston in Equilibrium does away with a number of Faceless Goons using the pistol-assisted melee techniques of the Gun Kata in one scene.
-His guns have small retractable metal studs that come out of the grips for better use against helmets, allowing it to be welding like a hammer.
+His guns have small retractable metal studs that come out of the grips for better use against helmets, allowing it to be wielded like a hammer.

 Ray Liotta's character in Goodfellas famously whipped the hell out of his future wife's neighbour early in the movie when the neighbour tried to rape and abuse her.
 Ouch.